sands31/WCS_JavaKata/README.md

 For example, with a right shift of 3, `A` becomes `D`, `B` becomes `E`, and so on until `W` which become `Z`.
 Then `X`, `Y` and `Z` become `A`, `B` and `C`.

-Create a methods which encrypts a word using Caesar cipher, where the shift value (which can be positive of negative) is a parameter.
+Create a methods which encrypts a word using Caesar cipher, where the shift value (which can be positive or negative) is a parameter.

 ```
 word:      shift:   result: